 Timepiece #3

-Timepiece #3 is an email based subscription service where recipients will receive the 5,423 words which comprise my honours paper one word at a time through a daily scheduled email.
+Timepiece #3 is an email based subscription service where recipients receive the 5,423 words which comprise my honours paper one word at a time through a daily scheduled email.
 My intention is to transcend this project from the one-year set timeframe to continuing for the next 14.85 years.
 Timepiece #3 invites speculation into a future.
 It looks at ideas of wasted, unproductive time; the text disjointed, non-cohesive and static, received slowly, durationally, word-by-word.
 It acts as a measurement of time within itself, and is fixed in its duration – a subscription partway through the service will deliver only part of the text.

 This piece began on June 9th 2017, and is scheduled to end on April 13th 2032.